Are You ALWAYS Getting in Your Own Way?

 - ALL these so-called enemies do is remind you what you think about yourself

 Repeat, all the enemies that life could ever throw at you simply remind you what you think of yourself.
 What you think about life.
-Or, what YOU think.
+Or, THAT YOU think.
 (So, these enemies are – in fact – a gift.
-A gift to show you who you are and what you think of yourself.
+A gift to show you who you are and what you think of yourself, what you think.
 Just like Abraham Lincoln would have you believe.)